 Now live on iPhone

 Live radarReal radar over a real satellite map.
-The pill up top names what the radar shows over your spot right now.
+The pill up top names what the radar shows over your trail right now.

-Plain-English briefA short morning note you can read in under a minute.
-Written around your saved places.
+The scout's reportA short morning note you can read in under a minute, written around the places you hike.
 No jargon.

 Precipitation detected on radar